-However, if you can figure out how to capitalise on these “micro moments” (or brief, often spontaneous interactions), this can be an amazing way to bring new people into your funnel.
+However, if you can figure out how to capitalize on these “micro moments” (or brief, often spontaneous interactions), this can be an amazing way to bring new people into your funnel.

 “Micro-moments occur when people reflexively turn to a device—increasingly a smartphone—to act on a need to learn something, do something, discover something, watch something, or buy something.
 They are intent-rich moments when decisions are made and preferences shaped.
 In these moments, consumers’ expectations are higher than ever.
 The powerful computers we carry in our pockets have trained us to expect brands to immediately deliver exactly what we are looking for when we are looking.
 We want things right, and we want things right away.”